-Imagine you are an online store owner and suddenly on the day you are running a promotional sale; high traffic starts to come in and they all want to search their desired products using WordPress default search feature?
-If your site has a large database; chances are that it will start to lag or possible crash due to poor performing search feature.
+Imagine you are an online store owner and suddenly on the day you are running a promotional sale, high traffic starts to come in and they all want to search their desired products using WordPress default search feature?
+If your site has a large database, chances are that it will start to lag or possible crash due to poor performing search or if it is not on managed WordPress cloud hosting.
 Something you would never want especially when you are hosting a large number of visitors.

 The WordPress default search is a combination of queries like “LIKE” and “%query%”.
 It doesn’t allow the fuzzy search, even when someone makes a simple typo mistake.